Narela: 18th century: Maratha era

-On 16 January 1757 in years preceding the Battle of Panipat (1761), in the Battle of Narela, the Maratha Army led by Antaji Mankeshwar, fought with an advance column of Ahmad Shah Abdali's army near Narela, and repulsed it.
+On 16 January 1757 in the Battle of Narela, before the Battle of Panipat (1761), the Maratha Army led by Antaji Mankeshwar, fought with an advance column of Ahmad Shah Abdali's Afghan army near Narela, and repulsed it.
+Mughals eventually lost the war to Afghans after muslim Nawab Najib ad-Dawlah of Saharanpur, a courtier of Mughal empire at Delhi, betrayed the native Maratha-Mughal forces and attacked Marathas from the rear at night.